smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 There are multiple uses for LLM technologies on written and technical works such as reports and projects, these are:

 - Gathering Information Faster: Information gathering for any report or project is a very time consuming exercise, either by using google, reading through websites, articles and books.
 Because of the huge amount of data and resources these LLM technologies have access to, it can produce/list the information required from multiple sources within a fraction of the time compared to gathering manually.
-  - Example: A Doctor can produce a diagnosis or medication research report instantly wheil in consultation with a petient.
+  - Example: A Doctor can produce a diagnosis or medication research report instantly while in consultation with a patient.

 - Documentation Creation: LLM's can quickly generate many different types of draft documents quicker.
 Users just need to input their main points or provide an outline and the LLM will output the layout and content of the draft document required.
   - Example: A Project Manager can produce a project draft quotation on the details and costings of the project for the client.